friemen/reactnet/README.md

 * Look for completed reactives, invoke corresponding link complete-fns, and collect the results.
 * Update the network from the results, which basically means add / remove links.
-An update causes recalculation of the topological level assignment of links and reactives.
+An update causes re-calculation of the topological level assignment of links and reactives.
 * Push all upstream values contained in results, so they get enqueued for another propagation cycle, they will not be delivered/handled in